 Establish boundaries, rules and consequences.
 At a time when both you and your teen are calm, explain that there's nothing wrong with feeling anger, but there are unacceptable ways of expressing it.
 If your teen lashes out, for example, they will have to face the consequences—loss of privileges or even police involvement.
 Teens need boundaries and rules, now more than ever.

 Try to understand what's behind the anger.
 Is your teen sad or depressed?
 For example, do they have feelings of inadequacy because their peers have things that they don't?
 Does your teen just need someone to listen to them without judgment?

 Be aware of anger warning signs and triggers.
 Does your teen get headaches or start to pace before exploding with rage?
 Or does a certain class at school always trigger anger?
 When teens can identify the warning signs that their temper is starting to boil, it allows them to take steps to defuse the anger before it gets out of control.

 Help your teen find healthy ways to relieve anger.
 Exercise is especially effective: running, biking, climbing or team sports.
 Even simply hitting a punch bag or a pillow can help relieve tension and anger.
 Dancing or playing along to loud, angry music can also provide relief.
 Some teens also use art or writing to creatively express their anger.

 Give your teen space to retreat.
-When your teen is angry, allow him or her to retreat to a place where it’s safe to cool off.
-Don’t follow your teen and demand apologies or explanations while he or she is still raging; this will only prolong or escalate the anger, or even provoke a physical response.
+When your teen is angry, allow them to retreat to a place where it's safe to cool off.
+Don't follow your teen and demand apologies or explanations while they are still raging; this will only prolong or escalate the anger, or even provoke a physical response.